JamesOwers/iaml2017/README.md

 `rm ~/Downloads/Miniconda2-latest-Linux-x86_64.sh`

 ## 3a.
 Create an environment for IAML
-1. Update conda: `conda update conda`
+1. Update conda: `conda update conda` (at the time of writing, the latest version was 4.3.25, but you should be safe to use later versions)
 1. Create the environment for the course.
 Call it iaml and install python 2:
 `conda create --name iaml python=2`